palvitgarg99/CmyPlot/README.md

     </td>
     <td valign="left">
       <p style="color: #FF7A59"> 4.For table, you could use
-      filters to sort the data as you want
+      filters to sort the data as you want and select number of entries you want to display
       </p>
       <a href="./docs/images/table_updated.png">
         <img src="./docs/images/table_updated.png">